 17 Id.
 There is no single definition of a family firm.
-For a review of existing definition and proposal of a new definition to be operationalized, see European Commission, Final report of the expert group.
+For a review of existing definitions and a proposal for a new definition, see European Commission, Final report of the expert group.
 Overview of family-business-relevant issues: research, networks, policy measures and existing studies (2009).
 In this article we rely on the looser definition in Marianne Bertrand & Antoinette Schoar, The Role of Family in Family Firms, 20 J. ECON.
 PERSP.
 73, 74 (2006) ("Family firms are characterized by a concentration of ownership, control and often key management positions among family members, even after the retirement of the firms' founders").